Where the 4% rule comes from

 What the 4% rule assumes

-It also assumes no flexibility.
-Real retirees adjust spending during downturns, take part-time work, or cut discretionary expenses.
+Early retirees in their 30s or 40s face 50-60 year time horizons — considerably longer than the dataset the rule was built on.
+Real retirees also adjust spending during downturns, take part-time work, or cut discretionary expenses.
 That flexibility dramatically improves outcomes compared to a rigid 4% withdrawal.

 When the 4% rule understates risk